rosejn/msgpack-cljc/README.md

 ### Clojure types
 Some native Clojure types don't have an obvious MessagePack counterpart.
 We can serialize them as Extended types.
-To enable automatic conversion of these types, load the `clojure-extensions` library.
+To enable automatic conversion of these types, load the `msgpack.extensions` library.

 Clojure			    | MessagePack
 ----------------------------|------------